 Outpatient services are listed in the Service Table.
-Duplicate services are not allowed with the exception of Sign Language or Oral Interpretive Services (T1013) Interactive Complexity (90785), Peer Support Services, group services (H0025), mobile crisis (H2011, Place of service 15), T2021 (therapy substitute code), T2024 (assessment substitute code), any code that has the HQ modifier indicating that the service was delivered as group service, and a BH-CONNECT monthly code.
-A claim for an outpatient service is considered a duplicate if all the following data elements are the same as another service line within a claim that was approved in history:
+Except for Sign Language or Oral Interpretive Services (T1013) Interactive Complexity (90785), Peer Support Services, group services (H0025), Group Psychosocial Rehabilitation (H2017:HQ), mobile crisis (H2011, Place of service 15), and Group medication training and support (H0034:HQ), a claim for an outpatient service is considered a duplicate if all the following data elements are the same as another service line within a claim that was approved in history:

-- The member's CIN
+- " The beneficiary's CIN

 - " Rendering provider NPI

 - " Procedure code(s)

 - " Date of service

-If a provider renders two services to the same member on the same day in two or more separate encounters, all encounters must be claimed as one service to ensure the additional encounters are not denied as duplicate services.
-For example, if a provider renders psychotherapy for crisis to a member for 30 minutes in the morning and provides psychotherapy for crisis to the same member for 30 minutes in the afternoon, the claim would be submitted for 60 minutes for psychotherapy for crisis (90839).
+If a provider renders two services to the same beneficiary on the same day in two or more separate encounters, all encounters must be claimed as one service to ensure the additional encounters are not denied as duplicate services.
+For example, if a provider renders psychotherapy for crisis to a beneficiary for 30 minutes in the morning and provides psychotherapy for crisis to the same beneficiary for 30 minutes in the afternoon, the claim would be submitted for 60 minutes for psychotherapy for crisis (90839).
 Please use the place of service code where most of the service was provided.